List of Cape Wrath characters

 The following are a list of descriptions for characters on the British television series Cape Wrath (Meadowlands in the United States).
+The complete Cape Wrath series was released on Region 2 DVD on 27 August 2007.

 The Brogans

 Danny Brogan

-Danny Brogan (played by David Morrissey) is the husband of Evelyn, and father to Mark and Zoe.
+Danny Brogan (played by David Morrissey) is married to Evelyn and father to Mark and Zoe.

 Danny's real name was Eddie Foy.
 Three years before the move to Meadowlands, he opened a bar with the help of an investment from a criminal source.
 Though the bar was a success he fell in deep with his criminal backers, culminating in his house being set on fire with Mark inside.
 Eddie was able to get Mark out, though Mark's hands were left badly burned.

 Eddie had to testify against his criminal associates and as a result he and his family had to enter a witness protection programme; changing their identities and moving to Meadowlands, a town for people in the witness protection programme.

 Evelyn Brogan

-Evelyn Brogan (played by Lucy Cohu) is the wife of Danny, and mother to Mark and Zoe.
+Evelyn Brogan (played by Lucy Cohu) is married to Danny and mother to Mark and Zoe.

 Evelyn's real name was Eileen Carrol Foy.
 A lower middle class girl, she met Eddie when she was seventeen.
 The two eventually married and had twins, Mark and Zoe, though a fertility test taken by Dr. David York would later suggest that Eddie was infertile and someone else was their father.

 Eileen would open a bar with Eddie, though when his criminal backers burned down their house Eddie had to testify against them, and as a result he and his family had to enter a witness protection programme; changing their identities and moving to Meadowlands.